dakom/awsm/crates/web/README.md

 The reason for splitting this crate out is so that it can be used independantly (and so it doesn't carry the semver burden of rapidly changing downstream crates).

 Features are therefore used extensively to keep dependencies minimal.
-The default is to have them all turned on, so make sure to disable them and only use what you need.
+The default is to have them all turned on, so **make sure to disable them and only use what you need**.
 For example:

 ```
 [dependencies.awsm_web]